lellolillili/rallymodemod/README.md

 ## Download

-No need to clone the repo, just Download the leatest release (a zipfile) from the menu on the right.
+No need to clone the repo, just download the latest release (a zipfile) from the menu on the right.

 If you're interested in working on the code, then go ahead and clone the repo.